vladinson009/game-store/README.md

 Deployment: <a href="https://game-store-lemon-gamma.vercel.app" target="_blank" rel="noopener noreferrer">game-store-lemon-gamma.vercel.app</a>

-Ready to use solution with deployed backend and frontend servers.
+Ready to test solution with deployed backend and frontend servers.

 ```
 !!
 The server is free tier so it takes around 50 seconds to wake up first and stay awake for 15 mins after last user request !!